-Dynamic Landscapes focusing Tectonic Processes and Coastal Landscapes and Change
+Dynamic Landscapes focusing Tectonic Processes and Coastal Landscapes and Change.

-Physical Systems and Sustainability focusing on The Water Cycle and Water Insecurity and the Carbon Cycle and Energy Security
+Physical Systems and Sustainability focusing on The Water Cycle and Water Insecurity and the Carbon Cycle and Energy Security.

-Dynamic Places focusing on Globalisation and Regenerating Places
+Dynamic Places focusing on Globalisation and Regenerating Places.

-Human Systems and Geopolitics focusing on Superpowers and Health, Human Rights and Intervention Students will be expected to complete a minimum of 4 days of field work as part of their independent investigation.
+Human Systems and Geopolitics focusing on Superpowers and Health, Human Rights and Intervention

+Students will be expected to complete a minimum of 4 days of field work as part of their independent investigation.
+This fieldwork will be a combination of both human and physical Geography.

-Unit 1 30% of A Level 2 hour 15 minute exam Focuses on Dynamic Landscapes, Physical Systems and Sustainability
+Unit 1 - 30% of A Level (105 marks)

+2 hour 15 minute exam

+Focuses on Dynamic Landscapes, Physical Systems and Sustainability.

-Unit 2 30 % of A Level 2 hour 15 minute exam Focuses on Dynamic Places, Human Systems and Geopolitics
+Unit 2 - 30 % of A Level (105 marks)

+2 hour 15 minute exam

+Focuses on Dynamic Places, Human Systems and Geopolitics.

-Unit 3 20% of A Level 2 hour 15 minute exam Synoptic Decision Making Exam.
-An unseen resource booklet is provided in the exam
+Unit 3 - 20% of A Level (70 marks)

+2 hour 15 minute exam

+Synoptic Decision Making Exam.
+An unseen resource booklet is provided in the exam.

-Unit 4 20% of A Level 3000 to 4000 word written report based on field work Independent Investigation is based on field work carried out at A Level
+Unit 4 - 20% of A Level (70 marks)

+3000 to 4000 word written report (coursework).

+Independent Investigation is based on field work carried out at A Level.

 Advanced Level Geography is a highly regarded academic discipline and valuable entry qualification to many higher education and degree courses.
-It combines well with other subjects such as Biology, Mathematics, Economics, History, Politics, Physics and Sociology and can be useful in a host of jobs, e.g. Land Management and Conservation, Town and Country Planning, Environmental Management and the Professional Services.
+It combines well with other subjects such as Biology, Mathematics, Economics, History, Politics, Physics and Sociology.
+Furthermore, it can be useful in a host of jobs, for example Land Management and Conservation, Town and Country Planning, Environmental Management and the Professional Services.

-If you require further information, please contact Mr Cowling (Deputy Headteacher) or Miss Brown (Head of Geography).
+If you require further information, please contact Miss Brown (Head of Geography) at sbrown@vynersschool.org.uk